Right Arrow

 Key terms to know

-• Video AI: artificial intelligence that analyzes video feeds to detect specific behaviors, objects, or anomalies, helping cameras surface relevant events rather than just record video.
+• Video AI Agents: Artificial intelligence that analyzes video feeds to detect specific behaviors, objects, or anomalies, helping cameras surface relevant events rather than just record video.

-• Camera-agnostic: software capabilities that integrate with existing IP cameras regardless of manufacturer, often avoiding the need for hardware replacement.
+• Camera-agnostic: Software capabilities that integrate with existing IP cameras regardless of manufacturer, avoiding the need for a "rip-and-replace" hardware project.

 Addressing the core frustrations of loss prevention leaders

-Loss prevention professionals today face a specific set of hurdles that legacy systems fail to address.
-The operational reality for a VP of Asset Protection often involves managing shrink rates targeting under 1.5% while struggling to prove an 8:1 ROI to finance leadership.
+Security professionals today face a specific set of hurdles that legacy systems fail to address.
+The operational reality often involves managing shrink rates while struggling to prove ROI to finance leadership.
+The goal is to move from a posture of chaos to one of control.

 Traditional cameras only record crimes, meaning the merchandise is already gone by the time footage is reviewed.

-Real-time Detection: AI agents detect "Loitering" or "Person Enters No-go Zones" to trigger timely intervention.
+Real-time Detection: Video AI Agents detect "Loitering" or "Person Enters No-go Zones" to trigger timely intervention.

 High false positive rates cause alert fatigue, leading staff and police to ignore notifications.